Jean de Limur

-Jean de Limur (13 November 1887, Vouhé, Charente-Maritime – 5 June 1976, Paris) was a French film director, actor and screenwriter.
+Jean de Limur (13 November 1887 – 5 June 1976) was a French film director, actor and screenwriter.
 His works include La Garçonne (1936) and The Letter (1929).
+He was born in Vouhé, Charente-Maritime.
 A French army officer and a designer, he first came to the United States with his parents, Count and Countess de Limur in September 1920; their destination was Burlingame, California, where lived Jean's brother André (who married Ethel, daughter of William Henry Crocker).
+He died in Paris in 1976.